alexschimel/CoFFee/README.md

 ## Description

-*CoFFee* is a free and open-source MATLAB toolbox (libary of functions) for reading multibeam sonar raw data files, visualizing their contents, and applying various processsing algorithms.
+*CoFFee* is a free and open-source MATLAB toolbox (i.e., a libary of functions) for reading multibeam sonar raw data files, visualizing their contents, and applying various processsing algorithms.
 It serves as the engine for several apps/GUIs designed for specific applications.

 **IMPORTANT NOTE: This is a pre-release (v2), that is, still clunky.
 Use at your peril!**